v7labs/upolygon/README.md

 Equivalent of calling `cv2.fillPoly(mask, [np.array([[50,50], [100,0], [0,0]])], 1)` or `cv2.drawContours(mask, [np.array([[50,50], [100,0], [0,0]])], -1, 1, cv2.FILLED)` when using opencv.

-uPolygon is ~ 6 times faster than opencv for larger polygons.
-(TODO: add benchmarks)
+uPolygon is ~ 6 times faster than opencv for large random polygons with many intersecting lines.
+For smaller polygons or few intersections, uPolygon is half as fast as opencv.

 ## find_contours
 `find_contours(mask: array[:, :]) -> (array[:, :], path[:], path[:])`